 Then mix the tomato paste with water and pour over the casserole until all the eggplants are covered with liquid.

-Put the dish in the oven and bake 350 ℉ (180 ℃) for around an hour until the tomato sauce thickens a bit and the tomato slices are fully roasted.
+Bake in the oven at 350 ℉ (180 ℃) for around an hour until the tomato sauce thickens and the tomato slices are fully roasted.

 Tips and Tricks